sergedomk/sergedomk.github.io/micro_services_benefits_costs/markdown.md

 ## To discuss some hard choices concerning micro-services.
 ???
 Several years ago I went to a talk on micro-services here at OS-Bridge. [_Personal Story_]
+* Good presentation.
-* We were doing the same things they were
+* We were doing the same things they were.
+* We noticed some issues buiding micro-services not discussed.
 * Only talked about what was going right

 __There are some hurdles to micro-services which should be shared.__